adr1enbe4udou1n/laravel-boilerplate/README.md

 * Multilingual ready thanks to [Laravel Localization](https://github.com/mcamara/laravel-localization) package.
 Each routes are prefixed by locale in URL for best SEO support.
 For this boilerplate, EN, FR locales are 100% supported, including translated routes,
 * Arabic language with RTL support added thanks to [AhmadOf](https://github.com/AhmadOf)
-* Model Field Translatable support with [Laravel Translatable](https://github.com/dimsav/laravel-translatable), used for contact form confirmed message, metatags and posts,
+* Model Translatable Fields support (JSON format) with [Spatie Laravel Translatable](https://github.com/spatie/laravel-translatable), used for metatags and posts,
 * Robots and Sitemap integrated, including multilingual alternates,
 * Full Metatags manager interface with translatable title & description.
 Meta entity can be either linked to route or specific entity like post,
-* 301/302 redirections manager interface, with CSV/XLSX import feature.
+* 301/302 redirections manager interface, with CSV import feature.

 ### Developer Specific

-* Usage of [Laravel-Mediable](https://github.com/plank/laravel-mediable) package for orderable media model management, used for featured image on posts,
+* Usage of [Spatie Laravel Medialibrary](https://github.com/spatie/laravel-medialibrary) package for orderable media model management, used for featured image on posts,
 * Permissions configuration based on config file rather than database,
 * Form types defined on config file for settings & submission support.
 This boilerplate include just one "contact form" type,
 * Custom webpack integration rather than laravel mix, for better flexibility (cf bellow),

 ## Install

+### Requirements

+* PHP 7.1
+* MySQL 5.7 with JSON support

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)